Product Design & Engineering

 Can I make order from outside the UK?

-- We are now accepting pre-orders from the UK, France, Italy, Netherlands, Belgium, Spain, and Germany for target deliveries in 2019, and to other EU countries thereafter.
+- We are now accepting pre-orders from the UK, France, Italy, Netherlands, Belgium, Spain, and Germany.

 How will I get the i300?